LJWatson/website-tink-eleventy/src/posts/2021-07-26-accessibe-and-data-protection.md

 >A Data Protection Impact Assessment (DPIA) is a process to help you identify and minimise the data protection risks of a project.
 >You must do a DPIA for processing that is likely to result in a high risk to individuals.

-AccessiBe's privacy policy makes me think there is a high risk to individuals, so I wanted to know what due diligence they'd carried out, and what ethical and legal basis they had to justify the risk.
+AccessiBe's privacy policy makes me think there is a high risk to individuals, and the ICO states that a DPIA *must* be carried out in such cases, so I wanted to know what due diligence AccessiBe had carried out, and what ethical and legal basis they had to justify the risk.

 On 17 March 2021, I sent AccessiBe a Direct Message (DM) on Twitter, asking them for a copy of their DPIA: